dessa-oss/Image-segmentation-tutorial/README.md

 Modern architectures often benefit from skip connections and appropriate activation functions to avoid the vanishing gradients problem.
-Looking at the function `main.py/unet_model` reveals that the skip connections are not properly implemented.
+Looking at the function `main.py/unet_model` reveals that the skip connections was not implemented, which prevents the gradient from finding an easy way back to the input layer (thus the gradient vanish).

 After the line `x = up(x)` add the below lines to fix this:
 ```
 concat = tf.keras.layers.Concatenate()
 x = concat([x, skip])
 ```

-Another problem in the model is the usage of the sigmoid in the function `pix2pix.py/upsample`:
+Another problem in the model is the usage of the sigmoid in the function `pix2pix.py/upsample` which is prone to saturation if the outputs pre-activation are of high absolute values.
+An easy, yet practical solution would be to replace the sigmoid activation functions with ReLu activations:
 ```
 result.add(tf.keras.layers.Activation('sigmoid'))
 ```